Cross (Justice album): Legacy

 In October 2020, EDM artist Zedd stated "if there was ever one album I would recommend combining production and musicality; it would be Justice's Cross.
 I still feel it sounds better than most electronic made today."
 In 2022, a 15th anniversary reissue of the album was released along with six bonus and formerly unreleased tracks.
-The D.A.N.C.E.
-EP was released alongside it, featuring all remixes of the titular song.
+A digital D.A.N.C.E.
+EP was released alongside it, featuring remixes of the song.